On the closure of the positive Hodge locus: Introduction

 \subsubsection{A converse to \Cref{CDK}}

-As a preliminary to \Cref{closure}, \Cref{A} and \Cref{main}, we also provide for the convenience of the reader the following converse to \Cref{CDK}, which is probably well-known to the experts but which does not seem to have appeared before.
+Recall that for $\lambda \in \VV_\QQ$ the precise version of \Cref{CDK} states that $\VV^0(\lambda)$ is a closed algebraic subvariety of $\cV$, finite over the finite union of special subvarieties $S^0(\lambda)$.
+As a preliminary to \Cref{closure}, \Cref{A} and \Cref{main}, we also provide for the convenience of the reader the following kind of converse to \Cref{CDK}, which might be well-known to experts but which does not seem to have appeared before.